Process-Commutative Distributed Objects: From Cryptocurrencies to Byzantine-Fault-Tolerant CRDTs: Background: System Model and the Trace Monoid

 \section{Background: System Model and the Trace Monoid}

 {{\mathit{CAMP}_{n,t}}} {{\mathit{BAMP}_{n,t}}}

-This sections first introduces the computational model used in this paper, along with the two faults models we consider (processes crashes and Byzantine processes).
-It then provides some basic definitions on Mazurkiewicz Traces and trace languages, which are used in \cref{sec:nameofobjects} to define \nameOfObjects.
+Our approach assumes a message-passing asynchronous model with a fixed number of participants, and considers two fault models (processes crashes and Byzantine processes).
+In the following we formally define this computational model.
+We then provide some basic definitions on Mazurkiewicz Traces and trace languages, which we use to specify \nameOfObjects in \cref{sec:nameofobjects}.